The “Show Me” Mantra

 There is a lot to love living in Missouri.
 If you take just a little time to research the history and geography or our state you will find it is a very unique and special place.
 We have incredible diversity of terrain, people, culture, and climate.
 I love driving around the state and experiencing the abundance of different activities, food, drink, and people along the way.
 I take particular pride in our state nickname, the “Show Me State.”
 We have a pioneering history of perseverance, hard work, and getting the job done.
 Around here talk is cheap, we want proof.
 Because success is measured in outcomes, which brings me to the point I really wanted to address: measuring outcomes.

 Now more than ever plan sponsors should embrace and champion the “Show Me” mantra.
 Technology has made measuring and reporting plan and participant level information much easier.
 As a plan sponsor you should look to your service providers to provide you information on overall plan health, which not only looks at participation and deferral rates, but more importantly identifies how many participants are on track to meet their retirement income needs.
-By measuring and understanding plan health you can identify and implement changes at the plan level to help improve participant outcomes.
+By measuring and understanding plan health you can identify and implement changes at the plan level in seeking to help improve participant outcomes.
 Your service providers should also be able to assist you in providing participants with personalized retirement income projections on a consistent basis.
-“Showing” participants where they are and whether they are on track to meet their retirement income needs helps them make more educated decisions about their retirement savings and in many cases leads to increased deferral rates and more financially secure participants.
+“Showing” participants where they are and whether they are on track to meet their retirement income needs helps them make more educated decisions about their retirement savings and in many cases leads to increased deferral rates and more participation.

 While at a Naval banquet in 1899, Congressman Willard Vandiver famously declared that “I come from a state that raises corn and cotton, cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
 I’m from Missouri, and you have got to show me.”
 It’s time to stop talking about successful retirement plans and to start proving it.
 I encourage you as a plan sponsor in 2016 to challenge your service providers to “Show Me” how successful your plan is at preparing your participants for retirement.